unbanksytv/odyssey33/README.md

 - After 365 days, anyone can act as a "closer", and send a transaction to close the streams that are eligible.
 An instant (not streamed) reward equivalent to 30 days of flow is earned.
 - When a Degen is sold or transferred, the streams are redirected automatically to the new owner.

 The front-end dapp is hosted on Fleek decentralized storage.
-(Alternatively, the "Deploy to Skynet" Github Action made deploying the dapp super-easy, something I did at least 126 times during development!
+(Alternatively, the "Deploy to Skynet" Github Action can make deploying the dapp super-easy!)

 The dapp primarily interfaces with the Auction House contract.
 User can connect their wallet, submit bids and settle auctions, which triggers the minting of a new Degen and starts a new auction.
 The dapp also displays the cDAI balances of the treasury and connected user, showing the real-time changes as funds are streamed out of the treasury to Degen owners.